gayatrivenugopal/ablation-study/README.md

 Inputs:
 training records, training target, test records, test target

+models.py contains the code to instantiate the classifiers.

 Refer to main.py to see how to pass values to the Ablation class.